Research ideas

 Likely output

-A candidate promise-sensitive control formalism with core equations and one worked circuit application.
+A small formalism with equations and one worked circuit example.

 First milestone